OscarFMdev/vet-clinic-db/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need [PostgreSQL](
+In order to run this project you need [PostgreSQL](https://www.postgresql.org/) intalled, [git](https://git-scm.com/downloads) and a text editor like [Visual Studio Code](https://code.visualstudio.com/download)

 ### Setup
 Clone this repository to your desired folder: